Sgt. Albert Leroy Allen Jr.

 I presume you know that even with all the action in the Philippines, our casualties were very small, but after our surrender we lost we lost over half of our men and most of our officers."

 Albert returned home and married Nancy Cox on July 13, 1946, and raised a family.
 After being discharged on April 10, 1946, from the army, Albert enlisted in the reserves.
 During this time, he enrolled in college and received a degree from the College of Wooster in 1948.
 He was commissioned a second lieutenant, in the army reserve, April 8, 1949.
-He spent 24 years in the reserves and rose in rank to Lieutenant Colonel.
-He also campaigned for the rights of former POWs.
+He spent 24 years in the reserves and rose in rank to Lieutenant Colonel and also campaigned for the rights of former POWs.

 In 1952, over ten years after Albert had been chased on his motorcycle by a Japanese Zero, Albert was awarded the Silver Star.
 In spite of the passage of time, he was still proud to receive the medal.

 Albert L. Allen Jr. passed away on August 14, 2004, in Mansfield, Ohio, and was buried at Mansfield Cemetery.